Arize-ai/phoenix/docs/concepts/langchain-and-llamaindex-traces.md

 ```

-The above example shows how you can export spans out of the current running session, in this case only the span_kind reriever.&#x20;
+The above example shows how you can export spans out of the current running session, in this case only the span\_kind reriever.

 ## Span Types